 Edinburgh Zoo has always been popular but is now definitely worth a visit as it has just become home to two new star attractions, Tian Tian and Yang Guang, the UK’s only giant pandas.
 Make sure you don’t miss out by going online to reserve a place to see the pandas before heading to the zoo.
 Other exotic residents include Asian lions, chimpanzees, penguins and zebras.

-Step back in time at Mary King’s Close to discover an underground world which shows Edinburgh life hundreds of years ago.
+Step back in time at The Real Mary King’s Close to discover an underground world which shows Edinburgh life hundreds of years ago.
 Find out if plague victims really were sealed in their homes, and if ghosts haunt these ancient streets.

 One of the most unique ways to learn about the history of the city is on a visit to Camera Obscura and World of Illusions, a Victorian observatory on the Royal Mile.
 Enter a darkened rooftop chamber and marvel as a 19th century device resembling a periscope projects a white beam of light onto a concave table to reveal incredible moving images of the city and its inhabitants.
 Hear colourful tales of Auld Reekie before exploring four floors of interactive exhibits where you’ll encounter fantastical optical illusions.
 Step inside a room where you can shrink or grow, get lost in a mirror maze and try to keep your balance in a swirling vortex tunnel.

 The Royal Yacht Britannia, which took the British Royal Family around the world, provides a glimpse into the private lives of royalty.
 Once onboard, you have the unique opportunity to see the state apartments and the engine room.
 Follow in the footsteps of Winston Churchill and Nelson Mandela to explore the one place where the Queen said she could truly relax.